Aestheticism: Aesthetic decorative arts

-Ebonized furniture means that the wood is painted or stained to a black ebony finish.
-The furniture is, sometimes, completely ebony-colored.
-More often, however, there is gilding added to the carved surfaces of the feathers or stylized flowers that adorn the furniture.
+Ebonised furniture means that the wood is painted or stained to a black ebony finish.
+The furniture is, sometimes, completely ebony-coloured.
+More often, however, there is gilding added to the carved surfaces of the feathers or stylised flowers that adorn the furniture.

 As aesthetic movement decor was similar to the corresponding writing style in that it was about sensuality and nature, nature themes often appear on the furniture.
-A typical aesthetic feature is the gilded carved flower or the stylized peacock feather.
-Colored paintings of birds or flowers are, often, seen.
-Non-ebonized aesthetic movement furniture may have realistic-looking three-dimensional-like renditions of birds or flowers carved into the wood.
+A typical aesthetic feature is the gilded carved flower or the stylised peacock feather.
+Coloured paintings of birds or flowers are, often, seen.
+Non-ebonised aesthetic movement furniture may have realistic-looking three-dimensional-like renditions of birds or flowers carved into the wood.